-While Thailand is famous for being a tourist destination, it’s a prime spot for education as well.
-It’s home to a handful of world-class institutions that offer affordable yet quality education.
+While Thailand is famous for being a tourist destination, it is also a popular place to study.
+It is home to a number of well-regarded institutions that offer high-quality, affordable education options.

-As you would with most countries, you need to get a Thailand student visa before starting your studies in this country.
+As with most countries, you generally need to obtain a Thai student visa before starting a degree or long-term study program in Thailand.
 Here’s everything you need to know about getting one.

 Steps on Applying for a Thai Student Visa

-Here’s everything you need to do to secure a Thailand student visa.
+Here’s everything you need to do to secure a Thai student visa.

 Step 1.
 Apply to a Thai University